Actor Andy Griffith dies in North Carolina at 86

 "The basic theme of our show was love," Griffith said in a 2003 interview with CNN.
 "All the characters loved each other.
 And all the actors loved each other, too."

-The show, a situation comedy, was an entertaining diversion for viewers from the social and political upheavals of the 1960s.
+The show, a situation comedy, was an entertaining diversion for viewers to the social and political upheavals of the 1960s.

 "It was at a point where America was really in turmoil," executive producer John Watkin told USA Today. "'The Andy Griffith Show' and Mayberry represented in some sense this kind of idealized view of what America was.
 It contains such a heart, such a sense of community."